fish-shell/fish-shell/sphinx_doc_src/index.rst

 - Always take care to add the ``$argv`` variable to the list of parameters to the wrapped command.
 This makes sure that if the user specifies any additional parameters to the function, they are passed on to the underlying command.

-- If the alias has the same name as the aliased command, it is necessary to prefix the call to the program with ``command`` in order to tell fish that the function should not call itself, but rather a command with the same name.
-Failing to do so will cause infinite recursion bugs.
+- If the alias has the same name as the aliased command, you need to prefix the call to the program with ``command`` to tell fish that the function should not call itself, but rather a command with the same name.
+If you forget to do so, the function would call itself until the end of time.
+Usually fish is smart enough to figure this out and will refrain from doing so (which is hopefully in your interest).

 - Autoloading isn't applicable to aliases.
 Since, by definition, the function is created at the time the alias command is executed.
 You cannot autoload aliases.